denildominic/jobledgerapp/README.md

 Job Data: Choose one provider (e.g., JSearch on RapidAPI, Remotive, Adzuna, or a custom source)

-PlanetScale is MySQL; Prisma supports both.
+PlanetScale is MySQL.
+Prisma supports both.
 Use Postgres for simplicity unless you prefer MySQL.